SocialWorks

 SocialWorks is a non-profit organization founded in Chicago in August 2016 by artist Chancelor Bennett (also known as Chance the Rapper), Justin Cunningham, and Essence Smith.
 SocialWorks was founded in support of Chicago Public Schools (CPS).
 SocialWorks raises money for social issues that affect Chicago's youth, such as education, homelessness, mental health support, as well as to create spaces and bring visibility to Chicago's artistic community.
-Bennet founded SocialWorks with the intention of “giving back to his community.”
+Bennett founded SocialWorks with the intention of “giving back to his community.”

 History

 SocialWorks became a registered public charity in August, 2016.
 The non-profit charity was announced September 24, 2016, at Bennett's music festival, Magnificent Coloring Day, on the South Side of Chicago.
 The inception of this non-profit began in 2015 with OpenMike, an event which is hosted monthly and offers a creative space for Chicago's youth to perform and to be exposed to art.
 In January 2015, Chance teamed up with the program Get Schooled, Get Connected in order to raise $100,000 for technological equipment for CPS.
 This was a precedent for SocialWorks’ Support CPS Initiative.
 As a result of this fundraising, SocialWorks came into formation, under the partnership of Bennett, Cunningham and their friend Essence Smith.
 The initial funding for the charity came from Bennett, who donated $1 million.

 SocialWorks initiated the Support CPS and the New Chance: Arts and Literature Fund campaigns, which raise money for education, technological equipment, and arts programs in schools in under served areas which have experienced budget cuts.

 In 2017 Google partnered with SocialWorks and awarded the program a grant of 1 million, and an additional $500,000 directly donated to CPS.
 Chance discussed the funding on Twitter, stating that it would fund “coding classes for 20 schools on the South and West side.”

 In 2017, at an assembly at Michele Clark High School, Jewel Osco donated 1 million to the charity.
 The money was designated for the New Chance: Arts and Literature Fund.